top of page

 I got some mixed nuts and raisins from Lidl for the hungry birds.

-This stunning city oasis , measuring about 707 hectares was established in 1662 by Duke Ormond.
+This stunning green oasis , measuring about 707 hectares was established in 1662 by Duke Ormond.

-The park wasn't busy but you can see homo sapiens here and there, just nice.
+The park wasn't busy but you can see people here and there.

-It is one of the biggest enclosed park in Europe and i think now is probably the best time to visit with the flowers in full bloom , the big towering welcoming trees waving in vibrant green and purple leaves, and the expanses of maturing yellow brownish grass covering the open fields , thick and lush.
+Phoenix park is one of the biggest enclosed park in Europe and I think now is probably the best time to visit with the summer flowers in full bloom , the big towering trees waving in welcoming vibrant green and purple leaves, and the expanses of maturing yellow brownish meadows as far as the eyes could see.

 The weather was very pleasant not scorching hot like yesterday but for change on the warm breezy side.